-Module 2: Early Intervention for Children Who Are Deafblind
+Early Intervention for Children Who Are Deafblind

 Early intervention providers working with infants and toddlers who are deafblind and their families need to have a clear understanding of how deafblindness impacts learning and development.
 They also require knowledge of practical strategies that can be used to support a child and family during these critical early years.
-Module 2 explores the foundations of early intervention with children who are deafblind and how providers can best encourage their communication and concept development.
+This module explores the foundations of early intervention with children who are deafblind and how providers can best encourage their communication and concept development.
 Lessons include ways of expanding a child’s world to more people, places, and things as well as important strategies for supporting the transition to preschool.

 Included in this module are four 30-minute lessons that provide practical, need-to-know information and strategies for working with infants and toddlers who are deafblind.